John Fassel: Oakland Raiders

 On January 17, 2009, Oakland Raiders owner Al Davis promoted Fassel to special teams coordinator after Brian Schneider took a job with Pete Carroll at USC.

 At the end of the 2011 NFL season, the Oakland Raiders fired head coach Hue Jackson and the entire coaching staff, including Fassel.
 During the season, Fassel had three special teams players (K Sebastian Janikowski, P Shane Lechler, and LS Jon Condo) selected to the 2012 Pro Bowl.

 St. Louis/Los Angeles Rams

 On February 1, 2012, the St. Louis Rams announced the hiring of Fassel as their special teams coordinator.
 Fassel took a lead role in developing the talents of kicker Greg Zuerlein, punter and holder Johnny Hekker and long snapper Jake McQuaide.
 Together, Zuerlein, Hekker, and McQuaide have combined for seven Pro Bowl appearances and remained together as a unit for seven seasons going into the 2019 season.
 Under Fassel's guidance, Rams players earned NFC Special Teams Player of the Week honors 15 times.

-On December 12, 2016, Fassel was announced as the interim head coach for the Los Angeles Rams, after the firing of Jeff Fisher.
+On December 12, 2016, Fassel was announced as the interim head coach of the Los Angeles Rams, after the firing of Jeff Fisher.
 On January 13, 2017, the day after being hired, new head coach Sean McVay invited Fassel to remain on the Rams coaching staff.